amayra/dingleberry-os/README.rst

 Sometimes there is talk about "hybrid" kernels, that include the best of both worlds.
 But it's really just marketing they used when they wanted a microkernel, but had a monolithic kernel.
-Sometimes, early microkernels (or systems that follow early microkernel designs) also deserve to be called "hybrid", because they follow some design ideas or concepts of microkernels, but in the end aren't true microkernels.

-(On the other hand, maybe this is the right label for attempts to design operating systems that try to implement UNIX in a privilege separated manner, more of that below.)
+(On the other hand, maybe this is the right label for attempts to design operating systems that try to implement UNIX in a privilege separated manner, more of that below.
+Some early microkernels also might have been called hybrid kernels, e.g. due to having drivers in the kernel.)

 For example, WinNT is occasionally called a hybrid kernel, but it's really not.
 It's a traditional, albeit modular kernel.
 At some point WinNT even implemented